ibmresilient/resilient-community-apps/fn_elasticsearch_query/README.md

 # Fn_ElasticSearch_Query
 The ElasticSearch integration allows users of the Resilient Platform to connect to and query an ElasticSearch Database.

+Users can specify the location of a remote ElasticSearch instance and query this instance for data through the Resilient Platform.
 The function takes 3 inputs :

 + Index (Optional) --> An index to search for data.
 Default is searching all indices